VandersonAssis/url-shortener-docker-compose/README.md

-# URL SHORTENER DOCKER COMPOSE
+# Deploy it using docker
 This repository has the docker compose yml file that's used to deploy the URL Shortener web application on your machine.
 Please follow the below steps to use it:

 - Clone this repository to your PC.